He realized early on he was giving away the game when he approached her as he did, but he needed to. She was…a diversion.

 Then he met her—interacted with her.
 He found her… challenging in an alluring, analytic manner and not in an aberrant sense, but yes, indeed a weird, flaky sort of personality; philosophically cogent and meandering in a way he couldn’t quite unravel—much unlike she unraveled him so skillfully.
 He wanted to explore her.
 Completely, not literally—perhaps literally; definitely literally.
 Hopping and skipping from each subject, she lured him toward those primal instincts he thought he shed long ago—professionally, at least.

 The way her lip bowed at the top—a soft pale pink, like taffy; not too pink, just right.
 The coffee-colored freckles on her arms that peppered across her frosty pale skin, and the one that sat at the center of her carotid that he imagined nipping playfully but seductively on while whispering erotically to her in bed as his hands roamed her body.
 The way her crocodile green eyes slid over him undressing him to his bones, delving into his psyche attempting to flush out the man beneath, in order to what?
 Play?
 Or eat?
 Maybe both?
+He hoped.

 He wanted her.
 From the minute he first saw her live in action—her movements fluid and sly; her voice like a portal elsewhere to someplace sublime and without struggle, he wanted her.
 It was… unusual for him, this feeling.
 He was never one of those rich frat boys that had lines of conquests.
 Solitude and books were his friends as much as society hated it—attempting to mold him into something he wasn’t.
 Then there was the other things—the things his father knew but refused to concede.
 Brody didn’t care and pursued his truth regardless, unwavering in the face of his father’s criticisms.
 She recognized it immediately.
 It heightened the attraction making it even more intense, unsettling him further.